|Name of program||Beverage Container Collection and Recycling Program|

 Beer cans are legislated containers and are returned as part of the SARCAN system.

 Refillable beer bottles are regulated under the Saskatchewan Litter Act and the Liquor and Gaming Act.
-These bottles can be returned to Saskatchewan Liquor and Gaming Commission
+These bottles can be returned to Saskatchewan Liquor and Gaming Authority

-(SLGC) stores, hotels, and four depots.
-All SARCAN depots and all SLGC stores keep a 6-cent portion of the 10-cent refund as a handling fee.
+(SLGA) stores, hotels, and depots.
+All SARCAN depots and all SLGA stores keep a 6-cent portion of the 10-cent refund as a handling fee.